Rachel Hardy: Development

 Ellie and Nathan move to Hollyoaks for a fresh start and their initial storylines see them having relationship issues, with their relationship later becoming strained.
-Garfield revealed that some characters would show romantic interest in Nathan but he would not reciprocate as he is "binded for life" to Rachel, adding that Nathan is "absolutely mad about her and she's mad about him.
+Garfield revealed that some characters would show romantic interest in Nathan but he would not reciprocate as he is "bound for life" to Rachel, adding that Nathan is "absolutely mad about her and she's mad about him.
 They're deeply in love and dedicated to each other".
 Garfield enjoy working with Brooke and explained that they built up a great working relationship and spent time together preparing for scenes and talking about their characters as most of their scenes were together.

 Ellie tries to push Nathan together with Porsche McQueen (Twinnie-Lee Moore) at the Christmas bar crawl, which infuriates Rachel and leads to a fight between the couple due to Ellie's manipulation.
 Following the falling out, Nathan ends up getting drunk and going to the McQueen household with Porsche, where they kiss.
 The next day, Rachel gifts Nathan an apology present as she feels guilty for arguing with him the night before, but they are interrupted by Porsche, who has come to return Nathan's wallet.
 Rachel is furious to learn about Nathan's cheating and decides to get revenge on him by pouring water on him when he is sleeping, giving him a "rather unpleasant wake-up call".
 Nathan tries to make things up to Rachel by hiring a Limousine to take them to the airport but Rachel tells him that she is still hurt, which threatens their holiday.

 The couple are able to move on from Nathan's cheating but Rachel later begins to have doubts about their relationship and fears that they are drifting apart.
 Rachel turns down a permanent teaching assistant job at Hollyoaks High in order to go to travelling with Nathan, but she then ponders over her decision when she realises that Nathan may not not want the same thing anymore.
 Rachel becomes upset and ignores Nathan's calls and he realises that he needs to prove himself to save their relationship, so he asks Diego Salvador Martinez Hernandez De La Cruz (Juan Pablo Yepez) to give him Spanish lessons to show that he wants to go travelling to South America with Rachel.
 Sophie Dainty from Digital Spy questioned whether it would be enough to ease Rachel's doubts.
 When Diego catches Nathan showing Myra the sexy underwear that he bought for Rachel, he gets the wrong idea and tells Rachel that Myra and Nathan are having an affair.